...his presence on the battlefield was worth 40,000 men...

 Napoleon Bonaparte, 1799

-By the year 1801, Napoleon was, within Europe, to all intents and purposes invincible.
+By the year 1801, Napoleon was, within Europe, to all intents and purposes, invincible.
 The treaty of Amiens in 1802 ended 10 years of war and in a national plebiscite Napoleon was elected First Consul of France for life.

 The Zenith of Power

 Napoleon was not perfect and his dizzying rise to power had perhaps gone a little to his head.
 He often thought he could do no wrong - yet he could - and some of his miscalculations were to lead to serious consequences.
 Possibly his first major mistake was 'disposing' of a Royalist figurehead, Duc d'Enghien.
 This man was kidnapped from a neutral country and then summarily tried and executed without the benefit of a defending lawyer.
-It caused uproar in Europe and the ruling monarchies of the continent, still raw from repeated humiliating military defeats, turned against him forever and formed a Third Coalition determined to remove him from power.
+This caused uproar in Europe and the ruling monarchies of the continent, still raw from repeated humiliating military defeats were turned against him forever and now formed a Third Coalition determined to remove him from power.

-Upon hearing of Bonaparte's triumph at Austerlitz, William Pitt the Younger, Prime Minister of Great Britain, sadly remarked...
+Upon hearing of Bonaparte's triumph at Austerlitz, William Pitt the Younger, Prime Minister of Great Britain sadly remarked...

 ...roll up that map of Europe, it will not be needed these ten years.

-Napoleon had been lenient with the Austrians in the treaty following the defeat of the Second Coalition; he was harsher this time.
+Napoleon had been lenient with the Austrians in the treaty following the defeat of the Second Coalition.
+He was harsher this time.
 France now had large portions of German and Italian territory ceded to her and Napoleon was feared by all in Europe.
 What would he do next?